 ESPN THE MAGAZINE / MARCH 2013

 How did Bob Voulgaris become the world's top NBA gambler?
-By building one very valuable black box.
+By teaming up with an Ivy League math prodigy to build one very valuable black box.

 STROKE OF MADNESS